 All of the following criteria must be met by the applicant AND any co-applicants to be eligible for an award.

-- No active extramural research support as Principal Investigator (PI) or Co-PI (includes federal, external non-profit, or industry funding) at the time of application submission.
+- Have no active extramural research support as Principal Investigator (PI) or Co-PI (includes federal, external non-profit, or industry funding) at the time of application submission.
 Candidates with intramural support are eligible to apply.
 Candidates with investigator status with ≤10% total combined FTE/salary support on extramurally funded awards are eligible to apply.

 - Academic Enrichment Fund Committee members are not eligible to apply.